 In Q2 2014, the national mortgage delinquency rate dropped once again to 3.46%.
-The mortgage delinquency rate, which declined for all age groups, is now at its lowest level observed since 2008.
 The credit card delinquency rate also declined to its lowest level - 1.16% - since TransUnion began tracking this variable.
+Auto loan delinquency rates rose on a year-over-year basis to 0.95%.
+However, the auto loan delinquency rate remains below the Q2 average of 1.05% observed between 2007 and 2014.
 See below for details.

-For further insights into mortgage and credit card delinquency trends, contact your TransUnion representative.Get more insights
+For further insights into mortgage, credit card and auto loan delinquency trends, contact your TransUnion representative.Get more insights

 The national mortgage delinquency rate (the rate of borrowers 60 or more days past due) dropped for the tenth consecutive quarter, declining to 3.46% in Q2 2014.